romdalf/romadams.com/docs/portfolio/ntap/nfsv4auth/index copy.md

-# Securing home direcotries for vintage containerized applications
+# Securing NFSv4 with authentication and authorization for containerized applications

 !!! warning "Status: **draft**"